zombocom/rack-timeout/README.markdown

 ---------------

 *   Normally, Rack::Timeout always times out a request using the `Rack::Timeout.timeout` setting.
-    Heroku offers the [`X-Request-Start`][X-Request-Start] HTTP header, which is a timestamp indicating the time the request first enters the routing infrastructure.
+    Heroku makes available the [`X-Request-Start`][X-Request-Start] HTTP header, which is a timestamp indicating the time the request first enters the routing infrastructure.

     If the `X-Request-Start` HTTP header is present, Rack::Timeout will take the age of the request into consideration when determining the timeout to use.
 If a request is older than 30 seconds, it's dropped immediately.
-Otherwise, the timeout is the number of seconds left to 30 seconds, or the value of `Rack::Timeout.timeout`, whichever is shorter.
+Otherwise, the timeout is the number of seconds left for the request to be 30 seconds old, or the value of `Rack::Timeout.timeout`, whichever is shorter.

     So, if a request has been sitting in the queue for 25s, and `Rack::Timeout.timeout` is set to 10s, the timeout used will be 5s, because `30 − 25 = 5`, and `5 < 10`.